-In Figure 2, I illustrate the effect of the UC's top percentile policy on UC application success rates, and enrollment in UCs, CSUs, private Californian colleges, out-of-state colleges, and two-year colleges or no college enrollment.12 The final two panels in the figure decompose four year colleges by a collapsed version of Opportunity Insights' selectivity ratings.13 I find that student enrollment rises at highly selective colleges and UCs, primarily at the expense of CSUs, less selective colleges, and non-enrollment in college.
-Figure 3 highlights that students flow to university campuses with higher instructional expenditures, applicant rejection rates, timely graduation rates, and median graduate earnings.
+In Figure 2, I illustrate the effect of the UC's top percentile policy on UC application success rates, and enrollment in UCs, CSUs, private Californian colleges, out-of-state colleges, and two-year colleges or no college enrollment.13 The final two panels in the figure decompose four year colleges by a collapsed version of Opportunity Insights' selectivity ratings.
+14 I find that student enrollment rises at highly selective colleges and UCs, primarily at the expense of CSUs, less selective colleges, and non-enrollment in college.
+Specifically, I find a 6 percentage point increase in highly selective colleges, driven by UCs in this category, with one quarter of counterfactual enrollment coming from two-year colleges or non-enrollment, half coming from CSUs, and the final quarter coming from UCs below the "Highly Selective" category.
+Figure 3 illustrates that students flow to UC campuses with higher instructional expenditures, applicant rejection rates, timely graduation rates, and median graduate earnings than countercactual institutions.
 I demonstrate robustness by testing each of these intermediate outcomes across six different specifications in Tables 3 and 4, finding similar results across each.

-$^{^{12}}$ UC application success rates refer to the ratio between the number of UC campuses an applicant was admitted to and the number of UC campuses to which they applied.
+13UC application success rates refer to the ratio between the number of UC campuses an applicant was admitted to and the number of UC campuses to which they applied.